Beginner Guide

 Something to write with

-Write down each number immediately.
-Trying to remember four measurements while holding a tape is a recipe for errors.
+Write down each measurement immediately.
+Trying to remember four numbers while holding a tape is a recipe for mistakes.

 Helpful Extras